cparsell/qmk_firmware/keyboards/massdrop/ctrl/keymaps/cparsell/README.md

 2. I've re-enabled some of the reactive LED patterns so that I can experiment with these and understand the code better.

 3. The Heatmap Animation is the only animation I made some minor changes to.
 I've slowed the decay down and, instead of returning to an 'off' state, it returns to a low blue state so the keyboard remains illuminated.
+The Heatmap Animation is moved to first in rgb_matrix_effects.inc (in quantum/rgb_matrix_animations)

 4. The keyboard starts with the RGB Timeout Mode on.
 By default, the LEDs will turn off after 120 seconds of idle time and turn on as soon as a key is pressed.